-HIST*3370 is structured thematically so that each unit examines an important aspect of Canada’s wartime experience.
-The course endeavours to showcase some of the more understudied effects and consequences, so that students gain a more thorough understanding of the war’s significance.
-Within each unit, students will learn from a range of interactive sources, including film and audio, and examine primary sources, such as photographs, diaries, letters, and government memoranda.
+This course is structured thematically so that each unit examines an important aspect of Canada’s wartime experience.
+The course endeavours to showcase some of the more understudied effects and consequences, so that you gain a more thorough understanding of the war’s significance.
+Within each unit, you will learn from a range of interactive sources, including film and audio, and examine primary sources, such as photographs, diaries, letters, and government memoranda.

 By the end of the course, students should be able to:

 - Identify and describe the major social, political, and economic events that affected Canada, as they unfolded over the period between 1914 and 1918;

 - Take a position and argue about a controversial topic by analyzing different explanations and claims resulting from alternative perspectives during a discussion with your peers;